-Samuel: Right now, not yet, we screen everything and then use a plate reader to detect the intensity in a 96 well plate.
-And so that's why actually we were first interested in having an Opentron robot.
-Basically to standardize one part of our process, and to have some the part automated were you just prepare a lot of plates with medium.
-So instead of using our multi channel pipette every day by hand, have the robot do it.
+Samuel: Right now, we screen everything and then use a plate reader to detect the intensity in a 96 well plate.
+And so that's why actually we were first interested in having an Opentrons robot.
+Basically to standardize one part of our process, and to have some part automated where you just prepare a lot of plates with medium.
+So instead of using our multichannel pipette every day by hand, have the robot do it.
 Its very simple, but just to put media in every well -- we do nine or ten plates per day -- it gets to be a lot.

 Will: Nice!
-Just the Opentron putting medium in plates?
+Just the Opentrons robot putting medium in plates?

 Will: Cool, that’s not a job for a human.

 Samuel: Exactly.
 So then we use the QPix to pick the colony and put it into the well in the plate.
 And after that we make a culture of the just picked bacteria in the plate and a few hours later we measure the luminescence.
 We have a system to directly measure with a plate reader which one is brighter.
 And after that we take it and we put it in another plate then we come back with the Opentrons robot and we make a dilution.